Selecting a lens for Macro Photography starts with the question: What is Macro Photography?

 What is Macro Photography?

-by John DohrnMacro Photography is what gets you those magnified, larger-than-life photographs.
-However, they start off being close to actual size on the camera’s sensor (or frame of film).
+Macro Photography is what gets you those magnified, larger-than-life photographs.
+However, they start off being close to the actual size when rendered on the camera’s sensor (or frame of film).
 When these images are enlarged – as ‘most all our pictures are – they become much larger than real life, taking us into a realm where real, everyday objects become surreal worlds.
-Perhaps this is where our fascination for macro photography comes from, the ability to change our every-day, ordinary world into an extraordinary one by the simple act of switching lenses.
+Perhaps this is where our fascination for macro photography comes from, the ability to change our everyday, ordinary world into an extraordinary one by the simple act of switching lenses.

 In more technical terms, macro photography involves capturing objects at close to, or greater than 1:1 magnification.
 For example, a 5mm disc when photographed, would produce a negative where the disc is 5mm in size.
 Of course, this becomes much larger when enlarged.
 The same happens in digital photography.

-Focal Lengths for Macro Photography
+The Best Focal Lengths for Macro Photography

-While the 50mm macro will make you to go really close while photographing the subject, the Canon EF 180mm L lens allows you to stand far away (about 0.25m) while the Nikon 200mm IF-ED Lens allows you to stand .5m away while still getting 1:1.
+While the 50mm macro will make you go really close to the subject, the Canon EF 180mm L lens allows you to stand far away (about 0.25m).
+The Nikon 200mm IF-ED Lens allows you to stand even further away – .5m away while still getting 1:1.

 A longer Minimum Focus Distance means that you get the same magnification without having to disturb the creature you’ve got that lens trained on… and that makes a big difference.
-It also means that you will have more space to work with artifical lighting.
+It also means that you will have more space to work with artificial lighting.

 Usually, getting a magnification greater than 2:1 (which means that the image formed on the focal plane is twice the size of the actual object!
 Wow!) would involve getting an extension ring set or a teleconverter or a bellows arrangement and possibly using them together.
-However, the Canon MP-E 65mm f/2.8 1-5X Macro Lens has a magnification range of upto 5 times actual size (5x or 5:1).
+However, the Canon MP-E 65mm f/2.8 1-5X Macro Lens (details below) has a magnification range of up to 5 times actual size (5x or 5:1).
 Now, while I haven’t used this lens, people who have used it report that it is a difficult lens to use, but the results that you get are well worth the time and effort.

 Using Macro Lenses for Portraits